fedora-riscv/releng/docs/source/sop_bodhi_activation.rst

     f25.pre_beta.critpath.num_admin_approvals = 0
     f25.pre_beta.critpath.min_karma = 1

+In the same file, look for the section about "Mirror settings" with the ``*_repomd`` settings, and make sure they are correct for the new release.
+You should also define a ``*_primary_arches`` setting for the new release.

 Now edit the Greenwave policy to configure a policy for the new release by editing ``roles/openshift-apps/greenwave/templates/configmap.yml`` in the Infrastructure Ansible repository.
 You can probably just search for ``fedora-24`` and add a ``fedora-25`` wherever it appears.
 Once